 Strangely enough there are actual boss levels on Paperboy.
 After you gain a set number of subscribers you will have to fight baddies like a Frankenstein’s monster clone to go on to other levels.
 What this has to do with delivering papers is beyond us, but it might spice up the gameplay a bit.

 So far it looks like the game is shaping up well but the experience of playing on a rail seems extremely dated, especially in a 3D game.
 You can’t back up two feet to toss a paper at something you missed and the screen will push you forward if you dally more than a second.
 Hopefully Midway will get enough of the old school fun into the game that it will appeal to more than just Paperboy fans.
 Yes it is true that Paperboy has made its name back then but in today’s generation of gamers developers have to make unique and interesting games and this is where Pokemon Go stand out.
 The virtual realism that it features is the world’s first.
-Furthermore, we also are blessed to have a cheats tool for Pokemon Go for free Pokecoins.
-What more can you ask more?
+What more can you ask more except if you like playing Pokemon Sun?
 Paperboy no more!

 Nintendo released a Paper Mario FAQ, and we use it as an excuse to deliver an updated preview on the next Mario RPG.